-- 8.2 For employees working fewer than 5 days per week, the trigger level of 10 working days should be applied on a pro-rata basis.
+- 8.3 For employees working fewer than 5 days per week, the trigger level of 10 working days should be applied on a pro-rata basis.
 The 10 working days represent the equivalent of an employee's working pattern for two weeks.
-For the purposes of the trigger levels, a working day would be any day that the employee is due to work, whether that be a full day or part of a day.
-For example, the trigger level for a 0.5fte employee working 2.5 days per week (Monday, Tuesday and Wednesday morning) would be 5 working days or 4 periods of sickness absence in a rolling period of 12 months.
-However, if the 0.5fte employee instead worked 5 shorter days, the trigger level would be 10 working days or 4 periods of sickness absence in a rolling period of 12 months, because their normal working pattern is 10 working days over two weeks. - 8.3 The trigger level for the number of periods of sickness absence is 4 periods within a rolling 12 month period for all employees regardless of part time or full time status.

-- 8.4 If the Governing Board wishes to amend the trigger levels, then they must ensure that they consult with staff and trade unions prior to taking a decision to do that. - 8.5 The purpose of setting trigger levels is to provide a mechanism for managing short term or repeated absence.
+For the purposes of the trigger levels, a working day would be any day that the employee is due to work, whether that be a full day or part of a day. - 8.4 For example, the trigger level for a 0.5fte employee working 2.5 days per week (Monday, Tuesday and Wednesday morning) would be 5 working days or 4 periods of sickness absence in a rolling period of 12 months. - 8.5 However, if the 0.5fte employee instead worked five shorter days, the trigger level would be 10 working days or 4 periods of sickness absence in a rolling period of 12 months, because their normal working pattern is 10 working days over two weeks. - 8.6 The trigger level for the number of periods of sickness absence will remain as 4 periods within a rolling 12 month period for all employees regardless of part time or full time status. - 8.7 The purpose of setting trigger levels is to provide a mechanism for managing short term or repeated absence.
 All sickness absences, including long term absences, count towards the trigger levels.
-However, it may not be appropriate to take action under the Short Term and Repeated Absence Procedure against an employee who has only had one long term absence and no history of other sickness absences. - 8.6 Disability related absences are counted towards trigger levels under the school's sickness absence arrangements.
-Where absences become a cause for concern, Headteachers need to make a reasonable decision on what, if any, action would be appropriate under school procedures.
-This decision will be informed by factors such as the nature of the person's condition, whether they are adjusting to the condition or to treatment for it, the frequency of absences, length or duration of absences, the nature of the job, effects on the school and other relevant factors.
-Headteachers must also consider if other reasonable adjustments might reduce the need for the person to be absent.
+However, it may not be appropriate to take action under the Short Term and Repeated Absence Procedure against an employee who has only had one long term absence and no history of other sickness absences. - 8.8 Disability related absences are counted towards trigger levels under the school's sickness absence arrangements.
+Where absences become a cause for concern, Managers\ need to make a reasonable decision on what, if any, action would be appropriate under the Service's procedures.
+This decision will be informed by factors such as the nature of the person's condition, whether they are adjusting to the condition or to treatment for it, the frequency of absences, length or duration of absences, the nature of the job, effects on the Service and other relevant factors.
+Managers\ must also consider if other reasonable adjustments might reduce the need for the person to be absent.